averayne/git-github-and-dev-containers/README.md

 1. Go to you repository on Github.com
 2. Click on the **Pull Requests** tab at the top of the repository.
-3. You should see one pull request automatially created for you titled "Feedback".
+3. You should see one pull request automatically created for you titled "Feedback".
 Click into this PR.
 This is where your instructor will leave feedback on your exercises.
 4. If you click on the "Files Changed" tab you will see a diff of every file changed.

-Pull requests are a useful tool for reviewing code changes before they are merged into a repository.
-When working in Software teams it is common to use pull requests to have teammates review your code before they care merged into your main or production branch.
+Pull requests are a useful tool for reviewing code changes before they are merged into a repository or branch.
+When working on software teams it is common to use pull requests to have teammates review your code before they ca be merged into your main or production branches.

 ### Your user profile